-SEH is pleased to announce that Paulette Hedrington has been named leader of our wastewater and water operations in Wisconsin and Indiana.
+SEH is pleased to announce that Paulette Hedrington has been named leader over our wastewater and water operations in Wisconsin and Indiana.

 “Paulette started at SEH more than 15 years ago in our water practice and is a certified water treatment operator,” says SEH Vice President Mark Broses.
 “She's a long-time advocate for and expert in clean water, and has helped many communities develop solutions that ensure they can provide this valuable resource to residents.
 Paulette’s support of the leadership team and our overall operations in Wisconsin and Indiana has been crucial to SEH's success."

 Paulette’s experience is multi-faceted: leading teams, researching and helping to secure grants for our clients’ projects as well as developing processes that ensure SEH business operations run as effectively as possible.